olga-terekhova/olga-terekhova/README.md

 In ♥️ with all things data.
 [Background](https://www.linkedin.com/in/olga-terekhova/) in data engineering, business analysis and project management.

 I live in 🍁.
-Currently waiting for my Canadian citizenship, got bored of checking the citizenship application tracker everyday!
+Currently waiting for my Canadian citizenship, got bored of checking the citizenship application tracker every day!
 Now scripting this mundane activity at https://github.com/olga-terekhova/check-citizenship.

 My city is Toronto.
 One of the advantages of living here is having a lot of physicians and specialist doctors.
 See for yourself at https://github.com/olga-terekhova/physicians-availability.